nosaroki/nosaroki/README.md

 Here are some ideas to get you started:-->

 - 🔭 I’m a Freelance Web Developper
-- 🌱 I’m currently learning Tailwind, Next.js
+- 🌱 I’m currently learning Figma and SwiftUI
 - 👯 I’m open for work opportunities
 - 📫 How to reach me: nnena.osarokio@gmail.com
 - ⚡ Fun fact: i ♡ food